violinist-dev/eessmith/docroot/modules/contrib/cohesion/modules/cohesion_sync/README.md

 ## Deploying a list of packages on module install

-Module developers can export Cohesion Sync packages and include as part of their module.
+Module developers can export Site Studio Sync packages and include as part of their module.
 When set up correctly, the packages will automatically be deploy when the module is enabled.

 To set this up, create a new Yaml reference file inside your module: `config/dx8/packages.yml`